Steven Curtis

 I was an artist from childhood.
 I started work in Photography in my early 20s, and ended up in Film School in Chicago in the late 80s.
 Graduating with a degree in film did not necessarily mean I was in the film industry.
 Rather, that degree took me other places, specifically within the realm of computers, animation, audio production, and other artistic endeavors.
 I’ve owned a video production business for awhile, and made mostly corporate style commercials and special FX pieces and animations for clients.
 But as time has gone on, I’ve come full circle around to the more pure forms of art again, in particular oil paintings, and illustration, and on a very old and prototypical form of substrata; wood.

-Since 2014 I’ve produced more than 85 paintings, currently at work at any given time on at least 4 in rotation, allowing for drying while I work with the others.
-I started large, and have gone more towards medium and small sizes, with plans for larger ones still in the works.
-I have produced 1 triptych as well, my first and only one so far.
-I have never been stressed out about being famous, or rich (not many who become artists truthfully believe we will be one or either of these things when we launch into art as a profession, unless we are under some delusion).
-My motivation is one piece of art at a time and knowing that it accomplishing my goal, which is meaningful impact, or lasting impression if you wish.
-I hope you, and the rest of the world, in so much as they can be reached with it, will enjoy my art, but also wrestle with it, contemplate it, and be impacted by it.
+My motivation is one piece of art at a time and knowing that it has accomplished my goal, which is meaningful impact, or lasting impression if you wish.
+I hope you, and the rest of the world, in so much as they can be reached with it, will enjoy my art, but also wrestle with it.
 There is a part of me that goes into every piece.

-I’ve worked primarily from photos for models and subject matter.
-They at least stay put for you and the light does not change.
+For models and subject matter I’ve worked primarily from photos, sometimes my own, getting permission from other photographers, or the huge amount of images that are free online.
+Photos at least stay put for you and the light does not change.
 I’ve tried Plein Air, and I do like it.
-That’s the only method of painting that I can reasonably work on canvas.
 The rest of my work is much more carefully planned and crafted, purposeful, and normally smooth, utilizing a great deal of blending at every stage.
 Even with multiple layers of paint you can still see the wood grain to some degree, or the strokes of the application of gesso.

-But recently, I have added Surrealism to my styles.
-This wasn't true until I worked on pieces like Oligarch, and today (09/22/22), I have finished a 28x28 piece that is completely from imagination, and also safely within that genre.
-Title: Slumbertrain.
+I'm making a stab at adding Surrealism to my styles.
+I now have pieces like Oligarch, and today (09/22/22), I have finished a 28x28 piece that is completely from imagination, and also safely within that genre.
+Title: SlumberTrain.

 - Stephen